cse112-sp22-group13/cse112-sp22-group13/admin/team.md

 ## Team Values

-    Here at team NaNbread we adhere to two tenets above all others: the Golden Rule and Team Work Makes the Dream Work!
+    Here at team NaN Bread we adhere to two tenets above all others: the Golden Rule and Team Work Makes the Dream Work!
     We value or communication and team member support as critical elements in maintaining a friendly and efficent working environment.
 Creating and fostering a safe enviornment not only produces an effecient machine but allows all team members to learn and grow.